-Hotline for the Hearing and Speech Impaired - If you have a hearing or speech impairment and have access to a telecommunications device for the deaf (TDD), you can get answers to your New York State tax questions by calling toll free from anywhere in the U.S. and Canada 1 800 634-2110.
-Hours of operation are from 8:30 a.m. to 4:15 p.m., Monday through Friday.
-If you do not own a TDD, check with independent living centers or community action programs to find out where machines are available for public use.
+Hotline for the Hearing and Speech Impaired - If you have access to a telecommunications device for the deaf (TDD), you can get answers to your New York State tax questions by calling toll free from the U.S. and Canada 1 800 634-2110.
+Assistance is available from 8:30 a.m. to 4:15 p.m., (eastern living centers or community action programs to find out where machines are available for public use.